carboneio/carbone/doc/webserver.md

 ```

 ### Configuration file options
 To use a configuration file, `config.json` must be created in the `config` folder.
-Here is an example of configuration:
+Here is an example of a configuration:
 ```json
 {
   "port": 4001,